oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

       <copy>./dv_enable_on_cdb.sh</copy>
       ```

-    **Note**: To enable DB Vault, database will be rebooted!
+    **Note**: To enable DB Vault, database will be rebooted.

     ![DB Vault](./images/dv-001.png "Enable DB Vault")

-4. Next, enable it on the pluggable database.
-For now, just enable it on **pdb1**
+4. Next, enable it on a pluggable database.
+For now, just enable it on **pdb1**.
+Once Database Vault is enabled on the container database, you can decide which PDBs it should be enabled on.

     ```
     <copy>./dv_enable_on_pdb.sh pdb1</copy>
     ```

-    **Note**: Remember to add **pdb1** to the end of the command!
+    **Note**: Remember to add **pdb1** to the end of the command.

    You should see a status like this:

     ![DB Vault](./images/dv-002.png "Enable DB Vault")

-5. Now, Database Vault is enabled in the container database as well as pdb1!
+5. Now, Database Vault is enabled in the container database as well as **pdb1**.

 ## Task 2: Create a Simple Realm

+Next, you are going to view the data through the application while preventing DBAs from viewing data from sqlplus and other utilities.
+The simplest way to protect database objects is to create a Database Vault realm and only authorize specific users to access the realm.
+In this task, you will only authorize the application owner to use its privileges to view or modify database objects related to the application.

-1. Open a web browser window to *`http://dbsec-lab:8080/hr_prod_pdb1`* to access to your Glassfish App
+1. Open a web browser window to *`http://dbsec-lab:8080/hr_prod_pdb1`* to access to your Glassfish App.

     ![Open Glassfish Application](./images/dv-open-glassfish-app-01.png "Open Glassfish HR Application")

     **Notes:** If you are not using the remote desktop you can also access this page by going to *`http://<YOUR_DBSEC-LAB_VM_PUBLIC_IP>:8080/hr_prod_pdb1`*